 To be honest I waited to invest in outdoor-specific clothing.
 I frequently just used what I had on hand.
 Sure I had a lightweight jacket, wool socks, a rain jacket, fleece, long underwear, and some non-cotton, but I was known to hike in a cotton tee and cotton shorts.
 Squirrel wore jeans for several trips.

 However, over time, I’ve hit up the sales and picked up several high-quality pieces of outdoor-specific clothing.
 The difference is night and day.
 I wouldn’t recommend jeans, but you can definitely successfully backpack in athletic clothes and not break the bank quite yet.
 Obviously don’t be stupid, dress for the weather you’re expecting and always bring rain gear, a warm hat, and pants.
-But I wouldn’t recommend investing in all the latest swag until you find yourself in nature nearly every weekend.
+But you don’t need the latest ultra-wicking technology for your first trip out there.

 I recently retired my backpack after a whopping 12 years.
 It’s an 80L blue Jansport.
 It’s been to 32 countries and every single camping trip since I was 18.
-The point here is that buying a bag that lasts will serve you quite well.
-Size does matter.
-I got away with an 80L back for an overnight all the time, because that’s what I have and my old bag compressed like a champion.
-Below is a rough guide to bag sizing and what it’s good for.
-Always make sure your bag fits well, and really think about access when purchasing one.
-I like to have multiple points of access to my bag and a hip pocket is a MUST.
+The point here is to buy a bag that lasts.
+It will serve you quite well.
+Always make sure your bag fits well.
+Try one on in person prior to purchasing.
+Think about ease of access on the go.
+Does the storage serve you well?
+Are there places to stash items quickly?

 This is a daypack.
 It does well to hold water, some snacks, maybe a nice camera, extra layer or two and maybe a water filter.
 I’ve recently found out it is useless in the winter if you plan on being out all day.

 You should be able to get away with a few days using a 35L pack.
 30-40L is a perfect day touring pack for the winter.
 If you’re looking to backcountry ski or snowboard it’s worthwhile to get a pack specific to that sport.
 Once you hit 45L you can definitely manage several days.
-Squirrel used a 35L for years and his only complaint was that access to his bag was a pain in the butt because in order to get in he had to unclip the tent.
-He ended up trading up to a 60L pack because access points were a pain.
+Squirrel used a 35L for years.
+He eventually upgraded to a 60L pack because access points were a pain.

 If you’re in the market for a tent my best advice is to read reviews, then go to a shop that will let you set up yoru tent.
 Go for something that is light yet durable and functions.
 Lay down with your partner and make sure you’re comfortable.
-I always recommend a two person minimum.
+I always recommend a two-person minimum.
 Two person always has room for your bag.

 Squirrel and I rock out with the REI Half Dome 2 Plus.
 It fits us, our dog and our packs perfectly.
 Is it the lightest tent, no. Is it a light tent, absolutely.
 I love the thing.
 It’s survived snow, sleet, wind and rain.
 My two favorite features are that it has door on both sides, and it’s mainly mesh (with a fly of course).
 We have never had a condensation problem because of this feature.
-It’s only drawback is that because of the mesh, it’s useless in the winter.
-This isn’t really that big of a problem because winter has its own set of rules and deserves a different style of tent.
+The only drawback is that it’s heavy.

 Upgrading my sleeping bag was one of my better moves.
 To give you some perspective I had been using the same synthetic backpacking bag for nearly 15 years.
 It had a giant hole ripped in it and I would freeze when the temperatures dipped below 65 at night.
 If you sleep cold, invest in something warm.
 Next to shoes, this is the next best place to spend some cash.